 I found a snake skin in my garden a few weeks ago.
 While other people might have been freaked out, it made me happy to know that snakes find my yard a good place to call home.
-The garter snake is the snake species that North American gardeners will most often encounter.
+The garter snake is the snake species that North American gardeners will most often encounter—and we should be thankful!

 About Garter Snakes

 - Often called “gardener snakes,” they earn that name by eating grasshoppers, slugs, grubs, and other insects.
 A large adult garter snake may even eat mice.
-Unfortunately, they also eat some beneficial critters such as frogs, toads, salamanders, and earthworms.
+(Unfortunately, they also eat some critters such as frogs, toads, salamanders, and earthworms.)
 To eat large prey, they unhinge their jaw from their skull.
 Back-curving teeth keep the prey from escaping.

 - Since they grow throughout their lifetime, snakes need to shed their skin when it gets too small.
 To do this, they rub their head on something rough to hook the skin near their lips and as they crawl out of it, the skin is turned inside out.